shang-chieh0830/Time-Series-Analysis/docs/06-Estimation-and-Inference.md

 While displaying $\hat{\rho}(0)=1$ may seem minor, we will examine these autocorrelations later in the course to determine an appropriate model for a data set.
 Often, one will forget to ignore the line drawn at lag = 0 and choose an incorrect model.

-**You should always ignore the line drawn at lag=0!!! b/c it's just sample variance.**
+**You should always ignore the line drawn at lag=0!!! b/c it's 1 just by definition.**

 The autocovariances can also be found using `acf()`.